 Most trailer repairs are expensive, so don’t neglect these important maintenance checks:

-- If your trailer will be parked more than a month, put blocks or stands under the frame to unweight the wheels.
+- If your trailer will be parked more than a month, put blocks or stands under the frame to unweight the tires.
 This will prevent damage from flat spots and also make it easier to do some of the following checks.

 - Check wheel bearing tightness by rocking the unweighted wheel side to side.
 If you feel or hear noticeable movement, tighten the spindle nut.
-Lubricate with a high quality grease.
+Lubricate the bearings with a high quality grease.
 Bearing protectors make this easy to do without repacking.
 If you put on a lot of miles, do a full disassembly, clean, repack, and adjustment every few years.